Golf Swing Basics: Fundamentals to a More Consistent Swing

 Jon Novosel, founder of Tour Tempo, made this discovery in 2000.

-After analyzing some of the best golf swings (Tiger Woods, Jack Nicakuas, Gary Player, etc), he learned they all had a 3:1 tempo.
-Meaning, the backswing is three times as long (in terms of length) as their downswing.
+After analyzing some of the best golf swings ever (Tiger Woods, Jack Nicakuas, Gary Player, etc), he learned they all had a 3:1 tempo.
+Meaning, the backswing took three times as long (in terms of length in seconds) as their downswing.

-But since the golf swing only takes seconds, it’s hard to monitor your own speed.
-Luckily, Jon wrote a book and started an app called Tour Tempo.
-Let me tell you from experience, this app is worth every penny!
+But since the golf swing only takes a second or two, it’s hard to monitor your own speed.
+Luckily, Jon wrote a book and started an app called Tour Tempo to better understand how tempo impacts the swing.
+Let me tell you from experience, this book and app is worth every penny!

-Using auditory tones, it will help you groove a perfect 3:1 tempo on the range.
+Using auditory tones, the app will help you groove a perfect 3:1 tempo on the range.
 It’s a really useful tool that can make a tremendous difference in your ball striking.

 Bonus: Keep Improving Your Short Game